HugoRCD/hr-folio/content/2.writing/not-an-impostor.md

 # Your story is worth telling

-In the theater of content creation, there are many who, backstage, whisper a phrase tinged with doubt: &#x5F;**"I'm not legitimate, others are so much better"**_.
+In the theater of content creation, there are many who, backstage, whisper a phrase tinged with doubt: _**"I'm not legitimate, others are so much better"**_.
 This sound of insecurity, often played over and over in the minds of emerging creators, is the first act of a much larger work: the conquest of one's own legitimacy.

 Imagine yourself standing at the edge of the stage, dazzled by the spotlight of self-judgment.
 Every creator goes through this.
 But instead of sinking into the shadows of self-deprecation, take a moment to listen to the whispers of the audience: the other creators.
 What you hear is not a cacophony of criticism, but a chorus of experiences and lessons.